jsh58/Genrich/README.md

 ### Full analysis example<a name="example"></a>

 A [sequencing run](https://www.ncbi.nlm.nih.gov/sra/SRX2717911[accn]) was downloaded from SRA.
 Its reads were adapter-trimmed by [NGmerge](https://github.com/jsh58/NGmerge) and aligned to the human genome (hg19) by [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml) with `-k 20`.
 The resulting alignment file `SRR5427886.bam` was analyzed by Genrich with the options to remove PCR duplicates (`-r`) and to keep unpaired alignments, extended to the average fragment length (`-x`).
 All alignments to chrM and chrY were discarded (`-e chrM,chrY`), as well as alignments to two sets of excluded intervals: regions of 'N' homopolymers in the hg19 genome (produced by [`findNs.py`](https://github.com/jsh58/Genrich/blob/master/findNs.py)) and [high mappability regions](http://hgdownload.cse.ucsc.edu/goldenPath/hg19/encodeDCC/wgEncodeMapability/wgEncodeDukeMapabilityRegionsExcludable.bed.gz) (`-E hg19_Ns.bed,wgEncodeDukeMapabilityRegionsExcludable.bed.gz`).
 There was no control sample.
+Peaks were called using a maximum *q*-value of 0.05 (`-q 0.05`) and a minimum AUC of 20.0 (`-a 20.0`).
 ```
-$ ./Genrich  -t SRR5427886.bam  -o SRR5427886.narrowPeak  -f SRR5427886.log  -r  -x  -v  \
+$ ./Genrich  -t SRR5427886.bam  -o SRR5427886.narrowPeak  \
+  -f SRR5427886.log  -r  -x  -q 0.05  -a 20.0  -v  \
   -e chrM,chrY  -E hg19_Ns.bed,wgEncodeDukeMapabilityRegionsExcludable.bed.gz
 Processing experimental file #0: SRR5427886.bam
   BAM records analyzed:  146277509